irsl/google-osconfig-privesc/README.md

 Summary
 -------
-The google_osconfig_agent is a component GoogleCloudPlatform (https://github.com/GoogleCloudPlatform/osconfig) tooling, running on each VM by default.
+The google_osconfig_agent process is a component GoogleCloudPlatform (https://github.com/GoogleCloudPlatform/osconfig) tooling, running on each VM by default.
 The agent is running as root and responsible for some user-controllable services, including OS config (https://cloud.google.com/compute/docs/os-config-management), which is kind of a poll based desired state configuration implementation of Google.